kseggelke918/kseggelke918.github.io/_posts/2019-10-09-journey_through_scraping.markdown

 ```
 Then I was able to iterate to get the value of each href attribute.

-After I got those couple scrape methods working, I'm elated!
-I pack up for the day and tell myself I'll work on my last scrape method that weekend.
+After I got those couple scrape methods working, I was elated!
+I packed up for the day and told myself I'll work on my last scrape method that weekend.
 Or so I thought.

 I moved onto the next level of scraping (remember - the page with the majority of the data I want).
 I started coding and jumped into pry.
 And that is when Ms. Kubler-Ross really showed up (uninvited).